Home DessertCakes Vanilla Sponge Cake

 Can I make this cake without eggs?

 While eggs contribute to the structure and texture of the Vanilla Sponge Cake, you can replace them with an egg substitute if you follow a vegetarian or egg-free diet.
 Some common egg substitutes for cakes include applesauce, mashed bananas, yoghurt, or buttermilk.
-These alternatives can help provide moisture and binding properties similar to eggs.
+These alternatives can help provide moisture and binding properties similar to eggs, making it possible to create an eggless vanilla cake.
 However, keep in mind that the texture and taste of the cake may differ slightly when using egg substitutes.
 Experimentation is critical to finding the best eggless version of the recipe that suits your preferences.

 Can I prepare the icing in advance and store it?